TheCatFather4/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Code to build a console application of the classic game; Tic-Tac-Toe written in C#
+Code to build a console application of the classic game; Tic-Tac-Toe